 With an observer bolster, the captain has a second armrest.
 Notice the adjustment bar for the seat.
 I found it kept hitting the back of my leg when I was standing, which can be annoying.

 The helm seat is quite comfortable when sitting.
 It's a double wide seat that adjusts fore and aft, and both the captain and observer get a flip-up bolster.
 I like that fact as it adds a second armrest for the captain, or it lets the navigator sit while the captain stands or uses the bolster.

-However, sitting on the bolster leaves something to be desired as there is no padding on top of the bolster and a structural bar sticks right in your bottom.
-(Note to Cruisers Yachts: please add the same wonderful padding thatthe rest of the seat has to the top of the bolster.)
+However, sitting on the bolster leaves something to be desired as there is no padding on top of the bolster and a structural bar sticks right in one's bottom.
+(Note to Cruisers Yachts: please add the same wonderful padding that the rest of the seat has to the top of the bolster.)
 I also found the seat difficult to adjust and the adjustment bar kept hitting the back of my leg when I was standing.
 This is a common problem on many boats this size, but that doesn’t mean I have to like it.

 From the helm seat there is outstanding 360-degree visibility.